ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 | Placement groups | `ibm_is_placement_groups` | [ibm_is_placement_groups](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_placement_groups){: external} |
 {: caption="Required Terraform instance template details" caption-side="bottom"}

-Use the following guide to determine the required information for creating a new instance template.
+Use the following guide to determine the required information to create an instance template.

 Gather the following information by using `DataSource` block.

 1. Gather instance profile details.
-Run the following block for the profile that you select.
+Run the following block for the profile that you selected.
 See [x86 instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui#profiles) for a list of available profiles.
 For more information, see the Terraform documentation on [ibm_is_instance_profiles](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_instance_profiles).
-Use an instance profile by referring to the instance profile data source.
+To use an instance profile, refer to the instance profile data source.
 For more information, see the Terraform documentation on [ibm_is_instance_profile](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_instance_profile).

    ```terraform
    data "ibm_is_instance_profile" "example_profile" {